Cotton gin: Medieval and early modern India

 Between the 12th and 14th centuries, dual-roller gins appeared in India and China.
 The Indian version of the dual-roller gin was prevalent throughout the Mediterranean cotton trade by the 16th century.
 This mechanical device was, in some areas, driven by waterpower.

 The worm gear roller gin, which was invented in the Indian subcontinent during the early Delhi Sultanate era of the 13th to 14th centuries, came into use in the Mughal Empire sometime around the 16th century, and is still used in the Indian subcontinent through to the present day.
 Another innovation, the incorporation of the crank handle in the cotton gin, first appeared sometime during the late Delhi Sultanate or the early Mughal Empire.
 The incorporation of the worm gear and crank handle into the roller cotton gin led to greatly expanded Indian cotton textile production during the Mughal era.

 It was reported that, with an Indian cotton gin, which is half machine and half tool, one man and one woman could clean 28 pounds of cotton per day.
 With a modified Forbes version, one man and a boy could produce 250 pounds per day.
 If oxen were used to power 16 of these machines, and a few people's labor was used to feed them, they could produce as much work as 750 people did formerly.

 United States

 "The First Cotton Gin", an engraving from Harper's Magazine, 1869.
 This carving depicts a roller gin being used by African slaves, which preceded Eli Whitney's invention.

 The Indian roller cotton gin, known as the churka or charkha, was introduced to the United States in the mid-18th century, when it was adopted in the southern United States.
 The device was adopted for cleaning long-staple cotton but was not suitable for the short-staple cotton that was more common in certain states such as Georgia.
-Several modifications were made to the Indian roller gin by Mr. Krebs in 1772 and Joseph Eve in 1788, but their uses remained limited to the long-staple variety, up until Eli Whitney's development of a short-staple cotton gin in 1793.
+Several modifications were made to the Indian roller gin by Hugo Krebs in 1772 and Joseph Eve in 1788, but their uses remained limited to the long-staple variety, up until Eli Whitney's development of a short-staple cotton gin in 1793.